luapower/svg_parser/svg_parser.md

 ---
 project: svg_parser
-tagline:  svg parser to a cairo scene graph object
+tagline: SVG parser
 ---

 ## `local svg_parser = require'svg_parser'`

 A SVG 1.1 parser implemented in Lua.

+Unlike other parsers, this one generates a [cairo sceen graph object][sg_cairo] instead of directly rendering the SVG file on a canvas, which allows for manipulation of the graphics objects.

-There's a handy collection of svg files to test the parser with.
+Included in the package is a handy collection of SVG files to test the parser with.

 Some notable features are not yet implemented: